krolow/queue-run/docs/intro.md

 # Introduction

-Unapologitecally Web 2.0 framework for buildng back-ends and APIs:
+Web 2.0 framework to make building back-ends and APIs easy and fun:

 * HTTP APIs, WebSocket, FIFO queues, and (coming) scheduled jobs
 * Focus on developer experience and simplicity